ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ## Inputs

-The inputs are contained in the /inputs folder.
-They are in two formats, CSV and JSON.
+The inputs are contained in the _/inputs_ folder, located in the root directory of the Contact Tracing Model.
+All input files come in one of two formats: CSV and JSON.

 ### InputLocations.json

-The _InputLocations.json_ file allows the user to specify the location of all other inputs files relative to the _/input_ folder.
-This allows the user to organise multiple simulation configurations.
+The _InputLocations.json_ file allows the user to specify the location of all inputs files relative to the _/input_ folder.
+This allows the user to organise multiple simulation configurations without overwriting existing configurations within the _/input_ folder.

 <img src="inputLocations.png" alt="input Locations" width="600">

+**Figure 1** - _InputLocation.json_ example.

+An example of the expected input files is illustrated above in Figure 1.
+If a file is omitted from _InputLocations.json_ then the Contact Tracing Model will default to the corresponding file in the _/input_ folder.

+Should the Contact Tracing Model fail to acquire a specified file, an error will be thrown.

 ### Contacts.csv

-The contact data is a CSV file containing the temporal network of contacts between individuals in a population.
+The contact data is stored within the _Contacts.csv_ file.
+The contact data file contains the data of a temporal network of contacts between individuals in a population.
-The columns are time, from, to and weight.
-An example can be shown in Figure 2.
-The to and from fields are the ids of the nodes in contact.
-The weight field is a measure of the duration, intensity or proximity of the contact.
-This is dimensionless number and is used as threshold for determining the spread of infection, allowing to filter the individual contacts regarding whether they should be alerted or not.
-The addition of a label field is to enable filtering of contacts based on their label.
+The columns are:
+  * _time_
+    * The time that the contact occurs.
+  * _from_
+    * The first individual's ID.
+    * Sometimes referred to as a node in the contact network.
+  * _to_
+    * The second individual's ID.
+    * * Sometimes referred to as a node in the contact network.
+  * _weight_
+    * The weighting associated with the interaction.
+    * The likelihood of an infectious individual infecting the other is proportional to the weighting factor.
+    * More details regarding the use of the weighting factor can be found [here](#diseasesettingsjson).
+  * _label_
+    * The location of where the interaction occurs.
+    * The label is not currently used in the current version of the Contact Tracing Model.

+An example of the contents of a _Contacts.csv_ file can be found in Figure 2.

 <img src="image2.png" alt="Contacts File" width="500">

-Figure 2.
-Contacts.csv example
+**Figure 2** _Contacts.csv_ example

 ### DiseaseSettings.json